artnoage/Optimal-Transport-GAN/README.md

 details in our Fashion dataset without any node dropping.
-If the number of Gaussians is small then it is harder to train and one has to increase the number of critic steps (around 10), main steps (up to 100 times) and variance to avoid mode collapse.
+If the number of Gaussians is small then it is harder to train and one has to increase the number of critic steps (around 10), and variance to avoid mode collapse.
 However, we expect that if the dataset allows it, then a small number of Gaussians will result in some clustering of the data.
 We also prefer this method from the standard one, because we believe